google/uncertainty-baselines/baselines/diabetic_retinopathy_detection/README.md

 Scripts for the evaluation sweeps used for the paper are located in [baselines/diabetic_retinopathy_detection/experiments/eval](baselines/diabetic_retinopathy_detection/experiments/eval).

+`.py` sweep files are used with [XManager](https://github.com/deepmind/xmanager), a framework for launching experiments on Google Cloud Platform.

+`.yaml` sweep files are tuning scripts used with [Weights & Biases](https://docs.wandb.ai/guides/sweeps).

 ### Selective Prediction and Referral Curves

 In Selective Prediction, a model's predictive uncertainty is used to choose a subset of the test set for which predictions will be evaluated.
 In particular, the uncertainty per test input forms a ranking.
 The X% of test inputs with the highest uncertainty are referred to a specialist, and the model performance is evaluated on the (100 - X)% remaining inputs.
 Standard evaluation therefore uses a _referral fraction_ = 0, i.e., the full test set is retained.